 (2) Follow-up There are three steps to follow-up the actions for improvement after recommendations and lessons learned were shared among stakeholders; (i) formulation of response actions, (ii) implementation of response actions, and (iii) checking the implementation status of response actions.
 Recommendations and lessons learned are utilized when reviewing the Development Cooperation Charter, Country Assistance Policy for Respective Countries, etc., and also when designing/implementing ODA projects in the International Cooperation Bureau of MOFA, Embassies of Japan, and JICA.
-Response actions for the recommendations and their implementation status are made available to the public by the "Annual Report on ODA Evaluation" which is accessible on MOFA Website. ≣valuation Year Completion of Evaluation Report (Fiscal Year) Report of Evaluation Results to Stakeholders in MOFA and JICA Publication of Evaluation Reports Step (i) Discussion / Formulation of Response Actions among Stakeholders Following Year (Fiscal Year) →Publication of Response Actions on Annual Report of ODA Evaluation (MOFA Website) Step (ii) Implementation of Response Actions → Utilizing the result: • in revising Country Assistance Policy for Respective Countries · in operational Improvement respective embassies of Japan · in reflecting to implementation policies by implementation agencies Two Years Later (Fiscal Year) Step (iii) Checking the implementation status of response actions Publication of Implementation Status of Response Actions on Annual Report of ODA Evaluation (MOFA Website) Figure 2: Feedback and Follow-up Mechanism of MOFA's ODA evaluation results
+Response actions for the recommendations and their implementation status are made available to the public by the "Annual Report on ODA Evaluation" which is accessible on MOFA Website.
+Evaluation Year Completion of Evaluation Report (Fiscal Year) Report of Evaluation Results to Stakeholders in MOFA and JICA Publication of Evaluation Reports Step (i) Discussion / Formulation of Response Actions among Stakeholders Following Year (Fiscal Year) →Publication of Response Actions on Annual Report of ODA Evaluation (MOFA Website) Step (ii) Implementation of Response Actions → Utilizing the result: • in revising Country Development Cooperation Policy for respective countries · in operational Improvement by respective embassies of Japan · in reflecting the result in implementation policies by implementing agencies Two Years Later (Fiscal Year) Step (iii) Checking the implementation status of response actions Publication of Implementation Status of Response Actions on Annual Report of ODA Evaluation (MOFA Website) Figure 2: Feedback and Follow-up Mechanism of MOFA's ODA evaluation results